 My name is Eef.
 I was born and grew up in one of Europe’s most densely populated areas: the provincial, residential area around Brussels.
 In this suburban maze I always felt something was missing.
 Right then and there, I couldn’t figure out what it was: I had many good friends, I have a great family, I had a good life.
 Yet something about it was not right.
-After doubting about my future in Belgium for a long time, one day I was sure I needed change.
+After doubting about my future in Belgium for a long time, one day I was sure that I wouldn’t find what I was looking for in my home country.
+I needed change.
 I had to leave.

-The urge to be outside grew stronger.
-When I was about to finish my master’s in political science I realised I was still not on the right track.
+Meanwhile, the urge to be outside grew stronger.
+I was about to finish my master’s in political science when I realised I was still not on the right track.
 During a six month internship at a research institute in Stockholm I thought I was going to lose it.
 Would this be the rest of my life?
 Stuck in an office every single day from 9 to 5?
 I panicked.
-I spent the last 7 years studying a field I had no future in.
-That summer I went hiking in Sarek National Park in northern Sweden.
-That’s where I decided I would become a guide.
+I spent 7 years studying a field I had no future in.
+That summer I went hiking in Sarek National Park in northern Sweden to think about who I was, and what I could do next.
+That’s where I decided I would throw my life around and become a guide.

 I left Stockholm the following autumn to start working as a musher.
 During that first season in Lapland I met PJ, who had also decided to change the prospect of office jobs for something entailing a little more time outside.
 Already living in Bodø in northern Norway it wasn’t such a long way for him to a job as an adventure guide in northern Sweden.
 That summer we moved to Flåm in the Norwegian fjords, enjoying as much time in the mountains as possible.